softarch-school/ansible-workshop/06-ci/README.md

 - Fork.

-- Modify, and send PR (pull request).
+- Commit & push your changes, and send PR (pull request).

 - Check the CI results...